- About Us

-Designed to support conservation teaching and research, our suites include well-equipped workshops, studios, and laboratories for each conservation specialty of objects, paintings, and paper conservation, as well as for state-of-the-art instruction in conservation imaging, technical examination, and documentation and conservation science.
+Designed to support conservation teaching and research, the labs and studios include well-equipped workshops, studios, and laboratories for each conservation specialty of objects, paintings, and paper conservation, as well as for instruction in conservation imaging, examination, and documentation, and conservation science.

-Particularly noteworthy are the department’s radiographic facility and digital imaging lab, its analytical instrumentation, its collection of historic and modern tools, and its study collections of pigments and other historic materials used by artists and craftsmen.
-The department has its own extensive library that is supplemented by E. H. Butler Library.
+Noteworthy are the department’s radiographic facility and digital imaging lab, its analytical instrumentation and its study collections of pigments and other historical materials used by artists and craftsmen.
+The department has its own extensive branch library that is supplemented by E. H. Butler Library.

 Supporting the department's unique four-semester curriculum in examination and documentation are outstanding technical examination and photographic resources at the forefront of the field.
 Our brand new facilities on the third floor of Rockwell Hall include an examination/documentation lab, dark room, copy stand room, x-ray room, and digital darkroom.

 Our science labs complement all of our conservation specialties with up-to-date equipment for materials analysis and research.

 Our specialized conservation library is home to over 4,000 conservation texts and was specifically designed to be a quiet respite for our graduate students and faculty.
 The department's extensive library is supplemented by collections in E. H. Butler Library.

 The department has two generously sized objects conservation studios equipped with both modern and traditional tools and equipment.
 These labs are complemented by our woodworking and metals shop.